How To [Trim Your Moustache]

 The most import thing to remember is the beard oil.

 Yep - After you 'pat dry' your beard and moustache with a towel.
-Grab your beard oil and get it all up in your moustache and beard.
+Grab your natural beard oil and get it all up in your moustache and beard.

 Beard oil is great for both deep-conditioning and hydrating your moustache.
 It keeps your hair and skin healthy and shiny.